destel/rill/README.md

 to specify a timeout, after which the batch is emitted even if it's not full.
 This is useful for keeping an application reactive when input stream is slow or sparse.

-Consider a modification of the example above, with list of user ids streamed from a remote file, and users fetched from the API in batches.
+Consider a modification of the previous example, where list of ids is streamed from a remote file, and users are fetched from the API in batches.

 [Full runnable example](https://pkg.go.dev/github.com/destel/rill#example-package-Batching)